Acorn221/RHUL-Final-Year-Project/the-definitive-todo-list.md

 ## On campus

-- [ ] Finish the automated testing library
+- [x] Finish the automated testing library
-  - [ ] Write tests for hyperparameter tuning
-		- [ ] Write the hyperparameter tuning function
-  - [ ] Allow for the image input and the other related parameters to be passed into the model
-    - [ ] Test
-    - [ ] Function
-  - [ ] Write some examples for the library
+  - [x] Write some examples for the library
 - [ ] The Report
   - [ ] Document the different hyperparameter tuning
   - [ ] Document the different ways of testing the model and showing its performance